Skip to main content

 The Running Interval tool can be used to calculate custom running calculations.
-It can generate simple columns like 30 days running profit, but also other way cooler things like a delayed customer acquisition cost metric.
+It can generate simple columns like 30 days running profit, but also other way cooler things like a custom customer acquisition cost metric.

 Configuration: Sum, Revenue column, offset -2, lookahead 3